Hraf-C/CleanCode/README.md

 - [x] Read and understand the two lessons **Naming** and **Stack vs Heap** .

 ## 23-02_2022 : TP3
-- [x] Making everthing ready for TPs exercises (TP template, Repository ...) .
+- [x] Making everthing ready for TPs exercises (TP template,Git repo...) .
 - [x] Understanding writing with **Markdown** in order to write a clear Readme that i will be using to follow my progress and share it with my tutors .